The Portrait

 This portrait has been known as George Villiers, 1st Duke of Buckingham, but is there room for doubt?

-The painting was bought by the museum service from the Warwickshire estate of Newnham Paddox in 1938, which was the home of Susan Feilding and he husband the Earl of Denbigh.
+The painting was bought by the museum service from the Warwickshire estate of Newnham Paddox in 1938, which was the home of Susan Feilding and her husband the Earl of Denbigh.
 Susan was close to Villiers and her husband owed his advancement and titles to his powerful brother-in-law, so it would not be surprising that they owned a portrait of him.

 After comparing this painting with other portraits that have been securely identified as of George Villiers, however, some art historians have suggested that it might not, in fact, be of him.

-We do know that Villiers was a young man around 1619, and a Knight of the Order of the Garter.
+We do know that Villiers was a young man in 1619, and a Knight of the Order of the Garter.
 Tall, blue-eyed and handsome with famously long and slender legs as shown in other known portraits, our sitter certainly matches this description.

 Pin on Pinterest